Hema Malini

 Malini made her acting debut in 1963 with the Tamil film Idhu Sathiyam.
 Malini first acted in a lead role in Sapno Ka Saudagar (1968), and went on to feature in numerous Hindi films, frequently opposite Dharmendra, whom she married in 1980.
 Malini was initially promoted as the "Dream Girl", and in 1977 starred in a film of the same name.

-During her career, she received eleven nominations for the Filmfare Award for Best Actress, winning the award in 1973.
-In 2000, Malini won the Filmfare Lifetime Achievement Award and in 2019 Filmfare Special Award for 50 Years of Outstanding Contribution to Cinema.
-She is also honoured with the Padma Shri, the fourth-highest civilian honour awarded by the Government of India.
-In 2012, the Sir Padampat Singhania University conferred an Honorary Doctorate on Malini in recognition of her contribution to Indian cinema.
+She won the Filmfare Award for Best Actress for her dual role in the comedy Seeta Aur Geeta (1972), and was nominated ten more times leading up to Baghban (2003).
+In 2000, Malini won the Filmfare Lifetime Achievement Award and in 2019 a Filmfare Special Award for 50 Years of Outstanding Contribution to Cinema.

+Malini was honoured with the Padma Shri in 2000, the fourth-highest civilian honour awarded by the Government of India.
+In 2012, the Sir Padampat Singhania University conferred an honorary doctorate on Malini in recognition of her contribution to Indian cinema.
 Malini served as chairperson of the National Film Development Corporation.
 In 2006, Malini received the Sopori Academy of Music And Performing Arts (SaMaPa) Vitasta award from Bhajan Sopori in Delhi for her contribution and service to Indian culture and dance.
 In 2013, she received the NTR National Award from the Government of Andhra Pradesh for her contribution to Indian cinema.

-From 2003 to 2009, Malini was elected to the Rajya Sabha, the upper House of parliament, as a representative of the Bharatiya Janata Party.
-In 2014, Malini was elected to the Lok Sabha.
 Malini has been involved with charitable and social ventures.
 Currently, Malini is also a life member of the International Society for Krishna Consciousness (ISKCON).

 Early life and family

-Malini was born in a Tamil Iyengar Brahmin family to Jaya Lakshmi and VSR Chakravarti Iyengar in Srirangam.
-She attended the Andhra Mahila Sabha in Chennai where her favourite subject was history.
-She studied at DTEA Mandir Marg until the 11th Standard after which she pursued her acting career.
+Malini was born in a Tamil Iyengar Brahmin family to Jaya Lakshmi and VSR Chakravarti Iyengar in Ammankudi, Madras Province (now Tamil Nadu).
+She attended the Andhra Mahila Sabha in Chennai.
+She studied at DTEA Mandir Marg until the 11th Standard, after which she pursued her acting career.
+She follows Hinduism.

-Her first film with Dharmendra was Tum Haseen Main Jawaan (1970).
-The two got married in 1980.
-Dharmendra already had two sons and two daughters with his first wife, two of whom later became Bollywood actors – Sunny Deol and Bobby Deol.
-Malini and Dharmendra have two children, Esha Deol (born 1981) and Ahana Deol (born 1986).
+Her first film with Dharmendra was Tum Haseen Main Jawaan (1970) which marked their love story.
+They later married in 1980.
+Dharmendra already had two sons and two daughters with his first wife Prakash Kaur, two of whom later became Hindi cinema actors – Sunny Deol and Bobby Deol.
+Malini and Dharmendra have two children, Esha Deol (born 1981) and Ahana Deol Vohra (born 1985).